Mobile Real-Time Target Machine

 MathWorks software products are optimized to guarantee the best real-time performance, workflow integration and usability with Simulink Real-Time™ and Speedgoat target machines.

-Speedgoat builds and optimises its target machines for use with Simulink Real-Time, as well as guaranteeing that each target machine is configured to meet specific requirements, such as sample rate, I/O, and environmental.
+Speedgoat builds and optimises its target machines for use with Simulink Real-Time, as well as guaranteeing that each target machine is configured to meet specific requirements, such as supporting model complexity, sample rate, data storage, I/O, and environmental.

-Every target machine comes with Simulink driver blocks or FPGA reference designs to configure all installed I/O and protocols functionality.
-Simulink test models are also provided.
+Every target machine comes with the Speedgoat library, providing Simulink driver blocks to support all interfaces and simple Simulink models to get up and running quickly.

-Each Mobile real-time target machine is configured to meet sample rate and I/O frequency requirements.
+Each Mobile real-time target machine is configured to meet model complexity, interfacing and sampling rate requirements.
 By leveraging multiple CPU cores and FPGAs for algorithmic execution, and lowest latency analog and digital I/O connectivity, closed-loop sample rates of up to several MHz can be achieved.

-For applications requiring closed-loop sample rates above 20 kHz, Speedgoat typically recommends partitioning algorithms to allow the running of some parts on FPGA-based I/O modules, installed in the Mobile real-time target machine.
+For applications requiring closed-loop sample rates above 20 kHz, Speedgoat typically recommends partitioning algorithms between the Speedgoat CPU and installed Speedgoat FPGA-based I/O modules.

 Simulink Real-Time provides powerful technology to automatically distribute models to multiple cores.
 Such technology is ideal for real-time applications that introduce a high algorithmic load, as is often the case with plant simulations.
 Execution and synchronization of applications running on multiple target machines is supported via dedicated shared memory I/O modules.

 For closed-loop sample rates from 20 kHz up to several MHz, the advanced cooling concept of the Mobile real-time target machine allows the installation of multiple powerful Speedgoat FPGA-based I/O modules, supported by HDL Coder from MathWorks.
-This allows you to automatically build and run HDL code based real-time applications created from Simulink on the target machine.
+This allows you to build, deploy and run integrated HDL real-time code created from Simulink Real-Time on the target machine.

-Simulink Programmable FPGA modules are connected together via on-board gigabit links, supporting the Xilinx Aurora protocol, allowing you to close the loop in less than 10μs even if hundreds of analog and digital I/O lines are required.
+Simulink Programmable FPGA modules can be interconnected via on-board gigabit links, supporting the Xilinx Aurora protocol, allowing FPGA to FPGA communication in less than 10μs.

 The Mobile real-time target machine supports a vast range of I/O to connect with your hardware.